 Thomas is an engineer by education, trained in operations and drilled in business acumen at McKinsey & Company.
-He built the very first ‘McKinsey Marginal Abatement Cost Curve’ in 2005 and spent following 8 years building what would become a full scale Practice (business area) around Sustainability and Resource Productivity.
+He built the very first ‘McKinsey Marginal Abatement Cost Curve’ in 2005 and spent the following 8 years building what would become a full scale Practice (business area) around Sustainability and Resource Productivity.
 Thomas brings broad cross-sector insight in Energy and Climate related opportunities and extensive experience from on-site work with industrial facilities to improve productivity of energy, carbon and other resources, through 100+ site visits globally.

 Examples of relevant projects: